 No expertise required

-The kind of work required of voluntourists tends not to require any special skills.
+Special skills are typically not required by voluntourists.
 With projects that range from construction work to teaching/tutoring, or working in environmental conservation, you don't necessarily have to have a background, degree, or previous experience to participate.

 Instead, you are expected to have a go-get-'em attitude and an openness to new things, but otherwise you are not expected to be an expert in a particular field.
 The program will ensure that someone with the appropriate skillset is supervising the group.